Charlie Methven: Publisher

 In 2005, in a consortium that included former Daily Telegraph director Jeremy Deedes, Methven founded a daily horseracing and gambling newspaper titled The Sportsman; it was the UK's first new nationally distributed newspaper since The Independent in 1986.
 While the paper reached a circulation of over 20,000 copies a day, it ran out of funds in late 2006 and folded.

 Public relations

 In 2011, he co-founded a communications consultancy called Dragon Associates which has advised clients such as the Kingdom of Bahrain.
-Other clients included 5 Hertford Street, Tottenham Hotspur, and Marex Spectron In 2017, Spear's Wealth Management Survey rated him among the top-10 public relations consultants in London in their annual rankings.

 Football clubs

 Oxford United F.C.

 A life-long supporter of Oxford United, Methven became a founding committee member of Oxford's supporters' trust, OxVox.
-In 2011, he became a Trustee of OUFC's Youth and Community Trust, founded supporters group the Yellow Army and also gave marketing and PR advice to the club's then owner Ian Lenagan, until Lenagan sold Oxford in 2014.
+In 2011, he became a Trustee of OUFC's Youth and Community Trust, founded supporters group the Yellow Army.
 Methven had launched an attempt to buy the club with subsequent business partner Stewart Donald, but was outbid.